etsaone/etsa/Constitution.md

 ## Section 9

 Supreme Court verdicts are supposed to have a special Constitutional Validity.
 Every Supreme Court verdict sets a huge precedence, that precedence is supposed to guide the judgement of the future judges presiding over future Supreme Court cases.

+The rulings of the Supreme Court shall dictate all other courts in the Commonwealth.

 # Article V